 That being said, PPM is the foundation of the project management ecosystem.
 Therefore, project managers must repeatedly touch base with existing strategies and evolve exponentially.
 If not, they are likely to face challenges.
 Let’s look into the details here.

-Today businesses are expanding their geographical boundaries and hence resources from different locations are working cohesively.
+Today businesses are expanding their geographical boundaries, and hence resources from different locations are working cohesively.
 Therefore, it is not feasible for managers to manually keep a tab on every project team and their productivity.
-The majority of resource-centric challenges arise when organizations do not have a dedicated tool or sometimes when they don’t use it the right way.
+The majority of resourcing constraints arise when organizations do not have a dedicated tool or sometimes when they don’t use it the right way.

-Some of the most common resource management challenges are:
+Some of the most common challenges of resource management in project management:

 Lack of visibility against evolving demands

-Many organizations often lack clarity into the future demand and other metrics like resource availability and utilization.
+Many organizations often lack clarity into the future resource capacity and demand as well as other metrics like resource availability and utilization.
 This poor visibility restricts resource managers from procuring the right resources at the right time and hence resort to unplanned hiring activities.
 It leads to eleventh-hour hurdles and causes budget and schedule overruns.